-Fig. 6: Tracking for synthetic experiment 4.
-(Top left) tracked location (green dot) at time step 40 (out-of-plane distance $\sim 1$ mm), (top right) tracked location at the last time step (out-of-plane distance 5 mm), (bottom left) 2D and 3D error (Euclidean distance) from the ground truth and (bottom right) out-of-plane offset (elevational distance) and axial aberration over time.
+Fig. 6.
+Tracking for synthetic experiment 4.
+Top left: tracked location (green dot) at time step 40 (out-of-plane distance ∼1 mm).
+Top right: tracked location at the last time step (out-of-plane distance 5 mm).
+Bottom left: 2-D and 3-D error (Euclidean distance) from the ground truth.
+Bottom right: out-of-plane offset (elevational distance) and axial aberration over time.